Angmo-finance/angmo-finance.github.io/content/goals.md

 In my opinion, the goals should be ambitious to motivate for better results.
 At the same time, they must be somewhat close to reality and potentially achievable.

-I list my current goals in this post.
+I list my current financial goals in this post.

 <!--more-->